Toap777/MQTT-RD/README.md

 java -jar dist/Sniffer.jar
 ```

+### Execution
+While devleopment IntelliJ IDE was used to run this system.
+A "Run/Debug Configuration" with main class com.sniffer.Main was created and executed.

+## JVM Arguments
+The logging of heap usage of this software shows an very rapid growth of stored bytes.
+This is perhaps during the TCP connections to manage new subscribtions and to buffer some messages.
+The repository owner suggests to increase the Heap to atleast 500MB for 40 devices at start of the system to prevent frequenttly resizing at the Heap on system startup.
+Use -Xms500m as JVM option in IntelliJ or as parameter to "java -jar" command.

 ### Sniffer Configuration File

 In the path [/src/com/sniffer/resources/config1.json](/src/com/sniffer/resources/config1.json) you can find the configuration file were you can change the configuration settings.